missing cover art

 SummaryA better Defender clone than Atari's own Defender 2000!

+The GoodPROTECTOR itself is a very good 'clone' of the old Williams arcade classic DEFENDER.
+The controller input is very well-done and has just the right level of sensitivity.
+PROTECTOR's graphics are very well-done, although for the most part don't really ''show off'' the Jaguar's ''eye-candy'' abilities.
 The explosions look particularly good: when a ship explodes it sprays out a flower of white sparks that looks very sharp.
 In the height of battle the screen can be full of enemies , exploding orange fireballs, and white sparks, yet there's very little slow-down.
 The intensity of blast-em gameplay reminded me at times of being in an arcade.

+The BadOne nit is that the colourful outer space backdrop and foregrounds don't change very often.
 My other nit is with the difficulty level: I've played the game on both easy and medium difficulties, and I can't really tell the difference.
 Medium seems to me to be about right, but the easy level stills seems just as hard.
 I think the easy level should be more easier, or perhaps have an extra, simpler 'Wimp' level.